ndsurgenor/east-street/README.md

 - Sign-up form requires confirmation of password in case user types incorrectly in the first instance
 - Text and link on sign-up form enables sign in if user is already registered
 - Sign-out form linked directly to 'Logout' link and brand link in bookings section
-- 'Sign Out' button returns the user to the home page with confirmation alert if sucessful
+- 'Sign Out' button returns the user to the home page with confirmation alert if successful
 - 'Cancel' button keeps the user signed in and returns them to the 'New Booking' page

 #### Booking Form